Diminished Value Claims Explained

 The key to negotiating a higher diminished value is to get appraisals and inspections by reputable third parties.

-While insurers commonly use the 17c formula to calculate a vehicle’s diminished value, it has many flaws that could result in lower diminished value appraisals than a car’s actual worth.
-The fair market value of a car depends on the features of the car itself, but can also depends on where you live.
+Companies commonly use the 17c formula to calculate a vehicle's diminished value, but it has many flaws that could result in a diminished value lower than a car's actual worth.
+The fair market value depends on the features of the car itself and possibly where you live.

 The 10% cap on the base loss of value is arbitrary.
 It was simply the precedent set under the original use of the 17c formula.
-Under the 17c formula, the amount of mileage on a car impacts the diminished value twice, once under NADA’s market value and again when assessing the mileage multiplier.
+The car's mileage affects the diminished value twice under this formula: once under the NADA's market value and again when determining the mileage multiplier.

-Use websites other than NADA to supplement your vehicle’s fair market value.
-Websites such as Kelley Blue Book can present different results than NADA.
+Use websites other than the NADA for more proof of your vehicle's fair market value.
+Kelley Blue Book, for instance, may give different results than the NADA.

-And use a third party to get a physical inspection of the damage to your vehicle, which can help you negotiate under step three of the 17c formula.
+Having a third party inspect the physical damage can also help you negotiate under step 3 of the 17c formula.

 Editorial Note: The content of this article is based on the author's opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.